Cinco de Mayo: What is the celebration and why is it significant?

 Confident of further victories, French forces focused their attention on the city Puebla de Los Angeles.
 Anticipating the attack, Mexican President Benito Juárez brought together a group of 2,000 men to fight back, many of who were indigenous Mexicans or of mixed ancestry.

 When the French finally attacked, on 5 May 1862, the battle lasted from daybreak to early evening.
-The French ended up retreating after losing almost 500 soldiers, while the Mexicans lost fewer than 100.
+The French ended up retreating after losing almost 500 soldiers, while the Mexican army lost fewer than 100.

 Was the battle significant?